polarbeargo/CNAND_nd064_C4_Observability_Starter_Files/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 ```
 ![][image5]
 ## Jaeger in Dashboards
-*TODO:* Now that the trace is running, let's add the metric to our current Grafana dashboard.
+* Now that the trace is running, let's add the metric to our current Grafana dashboard.
 Once this is completed, provide a screenshot of it here.
+![][image6]
 ## Report Error
 *TODO:* Using the template below, write a trouble ticket for the developers, to explain the errors that you are seeing (400, 500, latency) and to let them know the file that is causing the issue.